 Lilian La Rue?
 Oh heavens, that name sounds like something out of a New Orleans drag show.
 Lily Street, maybe?
 But airy, fairy Lilian has been a serious mystery to, in particular, Gilbert and Sullivan scholars and students for over a century.
 Who was she?
 Should we ever know?

-Jessie Bond, as history relates, returned to claim her own, but Lilian was otherwise engaged.
+Julia Dwynne succeeded to the role of Katd, for Lilian was otherwise engaged.
 She was to join the Carl Rosa Opera Company.
 ‘Nineteen years old, American …’.
 Why?
 Admittedly, Rosa had done, and was still doing, extremely well with American singers – Packard, Julia Gaylord, Josephine Yorke .. but a teenager?
 Why was she not in Italy ‘perfecting her studies’?
 Or back in America learning her trade on home ground?

 Lilian made her first appearance with the company at Manchester in September 1880, as Mercedes to the Carmen of prima donna Georgina Burns, and progressed to play Frederic in Mignon (‘sang carefully and pleasingly’ ‘sang nicely’, ‘Her voice wants power but she sang spiritedly and with intelligence’) and Fatima in The Cadi (‘makes the best of a not particularly strong or brilliant voice …looks pretty’).
 Her next role was Lazarillo in Maritana, habitually played by Miss Yorke, the first contralto of the troupe (‘sang well and made a good impression’), but there was more dramatic to come.
 She was then given the star role of Carmen, originally the property, like Frederic, of the sizzling Selina Dolaro and of such as Zélie Trebelli.
 Julia Gaylord had played Carmen, and Georgina Burns, and both were still with the company.
 Why was Lilian being given this plum, rather than those experienced leading ladies?